Macanese Portuguese

 Macanese Portuguese (português macaense) is a Portuguese dialect spoken in Macau, where Portuguese is co-official with Cantonese.
-Macanese Portuguese is spoken, to some degree either natively or as a second language, by roughly 1% of the population of Macau.
+Macanese Portuguese is spoken, to some degree either natively or as a second language, by roughly 2.3% of the population of Macau.
 It should not be confused with Macanese language (or patuá), a distinct Portuguese creole that developed in Macau during the Portuguese rule.

 History

 Macau had its first contact with the Portuguese language in 1557 when the territory was established as a trade center of Portugal to other parts of Asia.
 The language largely entered Macau in the 19th century when China ceded Macau to Portugal and Macau was declared a formal Portuguese province.
 At that time, it was made an official language along with Cantonese.
 Despite being a Portuguese colony for over four centuries, the Portuguese language was never widely spoken in Macau and remained limited to administration and higher education and was spoken primarily by the Portuguese colonists, Macanese people of mixed ancestry (many of whom instead once spoke Macanese Patois), and elites and middle-class people of pure Chinese blood.
 A Portuguese pidgin was used more widely.
-Currently, there is only one school in Macau where Portuguese is the medium of instruction, the Macau Portuguese School, and Portuguese is also mainly taught in government schools.
+Currently, there is only one school in Macau where Portuguese is the medium of instruction, the Macau Portuguese School; Portuguese is also mainly taught in government schools.

 Macau was transferred sovereignty from Portugal to People's Republic of China in 1999, but Portuguese remained an official language.
-Although Portuguese use was in decline in Asia in the early 21st century after Macau was ceded to China in 1999, there has been an increase in the teaching of Portuguese, mostly due to East Timor's (closest Portuguese-speaking country to Macau) boost in the number of speakers in the last five years, but also the Chinese authorities' protection of Portuguese as official language in Macau, owing to the growing trade links between China and lusophone nations such as Portugal, Brazil, Angola, Mozambique, and East Timor, with 5,000 students learning the language.
-Because most Macau people speak Cantonese, Portuguese, and Mandarin, they are able to code-switch between these languages.
+Although Portuguese use was in decline in Asia in the early 21st century after Macau was ceded to China in 1999, there has been an increase in the teaching of Portuguese, mostly due to East Timor's (closest Portuguese-speaking country to Macau) boost in the number of speakers in the last five years, but also the Chinese authorities' protection of Portuguese as an official language in Macau, owing to the growing trade links between China and lusophone nations such as Portugal, Brazil, Angola, Mozambique, and East Timor, with 5,000 students learning the language.